Viva la Vida or Death and All His Friends: Commercial performance

 Coldplay after performing at the Viva la Vida Tour in 2008.

-Prior to its release, Viva la Vida became the most pre-ordered album in iTunes history, later setting the record for global first-week sales in the platform.
-It debuted at number one in 36 countries around the world, achieved the highest album sales of 2008, and became the best-selling record of the decade in the download format.
-In the United Kingdom, the record sold 125,000 copies on its first day and 302,074 in three days, debuting at number one on the UK Albums Chart.
-After ten days, Viva la Vida had surpassed 500,000 copies sold, beating the first-week numbers of X&Y. As of October 2021, the album has sold over 1.5 million copies in the country.
-It spent 11 non-consecutive weeks atop the European Top 100 Albums chart in 2008.
+Viva la Vida reached number one in 36 countries.
+EMI shipped over 3 million copies of the album in its first week worldwide.
+On iTunes, it broke the record for most pre-orders and, upon release, most weekly sales.
+Coldplay secured the best-selling album of the year as a result, shifting 6.8 million units.
+In the United Kingdom, Viva la Vida surpassed 125,000 copies on its first day and 302,074 in three days, entering the UK Albums Chart at number one despite having an unconventional release date.
+10 days later, it reached 500,000 total units in British territory, eclipsing the first-week numbers of X&Y. The record spent 11 non-consecutive weeks leading the European Top 100 Albums chart in June–September 2008.

-Viva la Vida also debuted with 41,041 copies sold in Australia and has since been certified 4× Platinum.
-In Canada, the album entered the Canadian Albums Chart at number one with 90,000 copies.
-It remained in the region for five consecutive weeks, selling 176,000 copies in the first month and eventually being certified 5× Platinum by the Canadian Recording Industry Association.
-In the United States, Coldplay sold 316,000 copies in the first day and 721,000 in the entire first week, nearly matching X&Ys debut of 737,000 copies.
-As of August 2011, Viva la Vida has moved 2.8 million copies stateside.
-In January 2025, Billboard ranked it at number 145 on their list of most successful albums of the 21st century (8th place among international groups).
+In Australia, Viva la Vida debuted with 41,041 copies and was later certified 4× Platinum.
+It entered the Canadian Albums Chart at number one with 90,000 units.
+In the United States, the band shifted over 316,000 units in a day and 721,207 in a week.
+Viva la Vida was also the most downloaded album of the 2000s in American territory.
+Billboard ranked it at number 145 among the most successful albums of the 21st century, marking the eighth-best placement for an international group.
+In Japan, Viva la Vida debuted at number five with 38,573 copies sold.
+It rose to number three the following week, selling 44,601 copies.
+The Prospekt's March edition entered the Oricon Albums Chart at number 232 with 610 copies, eventually rising to number 25 with 4,751 copies.

 Legacy

 Shawn Cooke from Billboard considered Viva la Vida or Death and All His Friends the "last massive experimental rock album" when writing its tenth-anniversary review, mentioning how "We haven’t seen another super-popular, multi-platinum rock record with a No. 1 single really swing for the fences" ever since.
 The album has been retroactively described as transitional, being simultaneously "the most Coldplay record" and "unlike anything they'd done before", since the band continued to explore new styles and genres in subsequent releases.
-American singer and producer Finneas O'Connell has cited both Viva la Vida and Coldplay themselves as influences for his career.
+Finneas O'Connell has cited both Viva la Vida and Coldplay themselves as influences for his career.
 The album was also one of the inspirations for his sister Billie Eilish's When We All Fall Asleep, Where Do We Go?
 (2019), and Hit Me Hard and Soft (2024).